 Personal Injury Attorneys

 These accidents are the leading causes of injury and death in the United States.
 According to the National Traffic Safety Administration, every 10 seconds someone in the U.S. is involved in a car accident.
 In 2013, approximately 5,687,000 traffic crashes were reported, over 32,719 people were killed, and over 2,300,000 injured.
 Amazingly, in 1999 alone, 38 percent of traffic fatalities involved alcohol.
-It is critical to retain a car accident lawyer in Jacksonville, FL, who understands the arena of laws and medical issues to navigate the pre-suit and litigation process.
+It is critical to retain a lawyer in Jacksonville, FL, who understands the arena of laws and medical issues to navigate the pre-suit and litigation process.
 Our personal injury lawyers in Jacksonville, FL, know the court system, the judges, and the claims process.

 Trucking accidents are typically among the most serious accidents, because of the size and typical speed of large tractor trailers on our roadways.
 Trucking companies must adhere their equipment to Federal Motor Carrier Safety Regulations.
 Drivers are also regulated on the permissible number of hours they can operate the vehicles.
 The Florida Department of Transportation also regulates commercial carriers and drivers.
 Oversized loads, mechanical failure, speed, reckless driving, and improper driver training account for many of these accidents, but most truck crashes are caused by driver fatigue.
 It is important to quickly obtain the history of the driver and the service history of the truck involved before records are lost or destroyed.